What you need to do during an evacuation

 Total place of safety − assembly point away from buildings

-Please be aware that there may be occasions when evacuating into the open air is not in your best interests in which case you may hear the invacuation alarm after the evacuation alarm has been sounded.
-You should follow the evacuation procedure once the evacuation alarm has been heard but if you subsequently hear the invacuation alarm then you should proceed to the nearest building rather than going directly to the assembly point.
+Please be aware that there may be occasions when evacuating into the open air is not in your best interests.
+In this instance you may hear the invacuation alarm after the evacuation alarm has been sounded.
+You should follow the evacuation procedure once the evacuation alarm has been heard, but if you subsequently hear the invacuation alarm then you should proceed to the nearest building rather than going directly to the assembly point.

 Any visitors must be escorted out of the building by their hosts.

 Fire Wardens will be available to assist with evacuation but it is important that evacuees leave quickly and calmly.
 The wardens will then sweep the building to ensure it is clear and First Responders will manage the evacuation with the fire wardens until the point at which they need to escalate it to a senior manager.